 People often struggle to tell the difference between lust versus love.
+They also wonder if love is related to lust.
+The truth is, they are related, but they are not the same.
 The reason for this is that in the beginning many symptoms are similar and can get confused.
-Because having a healthy sexual appetite for your partner is normal when you're in love it confuses the issue further.
+Because having a healthy sexual attraction to your partner is normal when you're in love, the issue becomes further complex.
 For many people, you can't have love without some lust thrown in.
-Signs that you're in lust rather than in love might include not discussing feelings for each other, being focused on their body, and an intense desire to leave after sex rather than stay together just basking in the afterglow.
+Signs that you're in lust rather than in love might include not discussing feelings for each other, being focused on their body, and an intense desire to leave after sex, rather than stay together.

-If you're in love, you're more likely to want to spend time with each other outside of the bedroom and be more interested in what they have to say as a person.
-When you're in love, you want to be deeply involved in the other person's life while lust makes you come to get to satisfy a need (albeit an intense one).
-Often it's your gut feeling that will determine whether you know if you're in love or lust because there's an element of the attraction that feels powerfully dark or potentially destructive.
+If you're in love, you're more likely to want to spend time with each other outside of the bedroom and may be more interested in them as a person.
+When you're in love, you want to be deeply involved in the other person's life, while lust can often be a surface-level connection.
+Often, it's your gut feeling that will determine whether you know if you're in love or lust because there's an element of the attraction that feels powerfully dark or potentially destructive.
 Using your gut can go a long way in that initial period of raging hormones where it's difficult to tell the two emotions apart.

 If you or someone you know is struggling with lust or sexual addiction, it's important to get help.
-Addiction of any sort is harmful, and while sex may not take the same physical toll on the body that a long-term alcoholic experiences it still includes a higher risk of disease.
-Professional therapists, counselors and even former addicts are part of recovery and beating this disease.
+Addiction of any sort can affect your mental health, and while sex may not take the same physical toll on the body that some addictions exert, it still can be harmful.

 Previous ArticleThe Challenges Of Emotional Intimacy